Advanced Chinese study in China's premier international city

 How to pay and funding options

-See Funding and Payment for payment deadlines, deposit amounts, and more information, including funding options for Harvard College students.
+See Payment and Funding for payment deadlines, deposit amounts, and more information, including funding options for Harvard College students.

 Students with disabilities

-Students should contact the disability services coordinator as soon as possible.
+Contact the disability services coordinator as soon as possible.
 See Students with Disabilities for more information.